Correlation heatmaps can be made easily using the

 Changing the layout

-to get triangular layouts.
-The possible layouts are full matrix, top
+used to get triangular layouts.
+The possible layouts are full matrix,

-triangles of the symmetric matrix, top left and bottom right layouts are
+triangles of the square matrix, top left and bottom right layouts are

 actually the bottom left and top right layouts with a flipped y axis to